Learn how to get a smooth paint finish to give your DIY projects a professional look.

 - Sand, vacuum and clean the piece again.

-- Apply a protective finish of polycrylic, polyurethane, or sealing wax.
+- Apply a protective finish of polyacrylic or wax.

 Now I’m off to cross something else off my crazy long to-do list.